 - Black Shirt Brewing Company — Relays an approachable rock n’ roll edge in their stylistic, aptly-named beers, live music performances and funky brewery atmosphere.

-- Great American Beer Fest — This festival has the largest variety of beer served of any public tasting across the country.
+- Great American Beer Fest — This fall festival has the largest variety of beer served of any public tasting across the country.
 You’ll be hard-pressed to try them all, since there are over 800 breweries and thousands of beers present.
+Buy your tickets immediately when they go on sale, as they do sell out in minutes.

 Places to Eat: